 Strategy backtesting is based on the idea that a strategy that performs well on past data will likely perform well in current and future market conditions.
 If backtesting works, traders and analysts may have the confidence to employ it going forward.

 However, note that while backtesting is very helpful in assessing the performance of a strategy, it does not guarantee that a strategy will be successful in the current market, as past results are never a fool-proof indicator of future performance.
-Backtesting is only a simulation that tells you about past market conditions, and more importantly, it helps you know whether there is a bug in the trading algo.
+Backtesting in Python and other languages is only a simulation that tells you about past market conditions, and more importantly, it helps you know whether there is a bug in the trading algo.

 It is important to bear in mind that real trades incur fees, which are not usually included in backtests.
 So, you need to account for these trading costs when performing your testing as they will affect your profit-loss (P/L) margins on a live account.